TheGoldenChicken/P-pipe/dev_log.md

 The credentials can be used for oauth2 login.
 From here, was also possbile to create a token file so as long as we have that, and it is not expired, we can keep using it.
 Should set up some headless way of doing it.
 There is something something about authorized users and whatnot, didn't look into it.
-Bundled the whole drive access thing to two functions and one file.
+Bundled the whole drive access thing to two functions and one file. oauth2 also requires that you use chrome, otherwise doesn't work (fucking shit)

 Worked on data dispatcher.
 Discovered that drive doesn't care about folder names, but goes by folder_ids.
 Might cause problems